yuizho/repo-insights/README.md

 Options:
   -f, --first-merged-date TEXT  first merged date to filter PRs (format: yyyy-
-                                mm-dd)  [default: 30 days before] -b, --base TEXT               a base branch of PR  [default: master] -l, --label TEXT              a label name to filter PR -d, --delimiter TEXT          a delimiter character to separate fields of a result  [default: ,] --help                        Show this message and exit.
+                                mm-dd)  [default: 30 days before] -b, --base TEXT               a base branch to filter PR -l, --label TEXT              a label name to filter PR -d, --delimiter TEXT          a delimiter character to separate fields of a result  [default: ,] --help                        Show this message and exit.